eyalarkin/regalib/README.md

 #### `pass_no_filters`

 - Type: `boolean`
-- Determines whether or not the program scanned by the SAST tool "passes"
+- Determines whether or not the program scanned by the SAST tool passes
    - i.e. there were zero findings according every rule used by the tool

 #### `pass`

 - Type: `boolean`
-- Determines, according to the rule filters, whether or not the program scanned by the SAST tool "passes"
+- Determines, according to the rule filters, whether or not the program scanned by the SAST tool passes
    - i.e. there were zero findings according to the rules filtered by the input criteria

+#### `pass_by_threshold(n, use_filters)`

+- Type: `boolean`
+- Determines whether or not there were `n` or less findings, and passes if so
+   - if `use_filters` is true, it will only use findings complying with the filters
+   - if `use_filters` is false it will include all findings in its determination of a pass

 #### `rule_count`